Guide

 I built MyOG.social around that constraint.
 It generates a plain, absolute og:image URL that crawlers can fetch directly.
 No logged-in page state.
 No client-side rendering dependency.
 No guessing whether the image exists.

-How Social Crawlers Actually Build a Preview
+How Social Crawlers Build a Preview

 When someone pastes your link into a social app, this is roughly what happens: